daria-glebova/data-analysis-bootcamp/README.md

 💡*Tags:* Business Decision Making, Online shopping, Marketing AnalystPandas, Matplotlib, Scipy, A/B testing, testing of statistical hypotheses, framework RICE, framework ICE, Product Analyst

+## 📖 Project 5
+### The bank borrower reliability study

+✅ *Status:* **completed**

+*Data* from the bank - statistics on the solvency of customers.
+The customer is the credit department of the bank.
+It is necessary to find out whether the marital status and the number of children of the client affect the fact of repaying the loan on time.
+The results of the study will be taken into account when building a credit scoring model - a special system that assesses the ability of a potential borrower to return a loan to a bank.

+🎯*The purpose*: Using data from the Yandex.Realty service, determine the market value of real estate and typical parameters of apartments.

+💡*Tags:* Internet Services, Ad Markets, Fraud Analyst, Marketing Analyst, data preprocessing, histogram, boxplot, scattermatrix, categorization, scatterplot, fraud monitoring, Matplotlib, Pandas, Python, data visualization, exploratory data analysis

 ## 📖 Graduation Project
 ### Analysis of acqiusition sources in a mobile game